I love a climbing plant and because I’m not good with houseplants, I decided to make a faux climbing topiary for my bathroom.

-This Grapevine Topiary is an easy DIY project and you will learn how to make a topiary in about 30 minutes.
-You only need a few supplies and you will love the results.
+Are you good with houseplants?
+I do much better with outdoor plants but love the look of greenery topiaries for indoor decor.
+This grapevine topiary is an easy DIY project, and you can make it in about 30 minutes.
+You only need a few supplies, and you will love the results.
 Best of all, you don’t have to worry about killing it.
 LOL

 Supplies for Grapevine Topiary